Frequently Asked Questions

 What exactly do you do in Restorative Yoga anyway?

 In my Restorative Stations open class, I set up the room before hand.
-I set up 5 stations of 4 spots each.
+I set up 3-5 stations.
 I like to include a forward fold, a twist, an inversion and at least one heart-center opener.
 Each person will get to experience each pose.
 I time each posture and direct the students on when to switch sides and when to come out.
 Before class starts I demonstrate each pose: how to get in, how to make adjustments for maximum comfort, what pose to take if the one offered is not available to you, and how to get out again.
 To see an example of a class flow plan click here.

 Can someone who has never done yoga before do Restorative yoga?